jjmachan/fluent-python/_posts/2021-07-02-ch1-data-model.md

 <li>String representation and formatting</li>
 <li>Managed contexts (i.e., with blocks)</li>
 </ol>
+<p>Studing these will give you the power to make your own python object play nicely with the python language and use many of the freatures mentioned above.
+In short makes you code "pythonic".</p>
 <p>Let see an example to show you the power of <code>__getitem__</code> and <code>__len__</code>.</p>

 </div>